SaneMethod/jquery-ajax-localstorage-cache/README.md

 # About
-jquery-ajax-jstorage-cache is a plugin build for jQuery (>1.5.1) and [jStorage](http://www.jstorage.info) .
-It's a client-side cache plugin for AJAX response intended to save bandwith and time.
-All the responses are stored in the Local Storage powered by HTML5 (see [jStorage#Support](http://www.jstorage.info/#support)).
+jquery-ajax-localstorage-cache is a plugin built for jQuery (>1.5.1) and localStorage.
+It's a fork from the [jStorage-dependent original](https://github.com/nectify/jquery-ajax-jstorage-cache).
+It provides a client-side cache AJAX responses intended to save bandwith and time.

 # How to use